Become an expert in Ukrainian dialects and find out the difference between Northern, South-Western, and South-Eastern Ukrainian dialects!

 You can see different Ukrainian dialect groups on this map.

-• The blue one is the Northern group, which is the Полісся Polissia region.
+• The blue one is the Northern group, which is the Полісся (Polissia) region.

 • The red one is the South-Western group, which unites diverse dialects from different Western regions of Ukraine.